john-cd/rust_howto/src/categories/mathematics/complex_numbers.md

 [![num][num-badge]][num]  [![cat-mathematics][cat-mathematics-badge]][cat-mathematics]  [![cat-science][cat-science-badge]][cat-science]

 Complex numbers have a range of interesting properties when it comes to how they interact with other mathematical functions, most notibly the family of sine functions as well as the number e.
-To use these functions with complex numbers, the Complex type has a few built in functions, all of which can be found here: [`num::complex::Complex`][num::complex::Complex]
+To use these functions with complex numbers, the Complex type has a few built in functions, all of which can be found here: [`num::complex::Complex`][num::complex::Complex]⮳.

 ```rust,editable
 {{#include ../../../deps/tests/mathematical-functions.rs}}